Updated: 2022/Sep/29

 NetBSD may print the following warnings to the console:

-process tried to draw use entropy from NetBSD, e.g. to generate a
+tried to draw use entropy from NetBSD, e.g. to generate a key for

-key for cryptography, before enough inputs from reliable entropy
+cryptography, before enough inputs from reliable entropy sources have

-sources have been obtained.
-The entropy may be low enough that an
+been obtained.
+The entropy may be low enough that an adversary could

-rather than just look for the absence of this message; see rnd(4)
+just look for the absence of this message; see rnd(4) for details.

 SEE ALSO